 How Does the Zhumell Z12 Deluxe Dobsonian Perform?

-The Z12 definitely has value, and compared with its performance at its price point, you’ll be pleased.
+The Z12 is a quality Dobsonian telescope and definitely has value, and compared with its performance at its price point, you’ll be pleased.
 It has a 12” primary parabolic mirror, 1500 mm focal length, and fast f/4.95 ratio.
 Immediately, you may be wondering about coma due to the fast f/5 ratio.
 Unfortunately, coma will be noticeable with the low magnification eyepiece, so a coma corrector will help with this issue for both imaging and viewing.

 We’ll get into the mount and mechanics later but suffice it to say that smooth motion is the name of the game.
 This isn’t your typical Teflon bearings and spring tension system, it’s something different altogether.
 Stay tuned.